mattcooperdev/coopgarms/README.md

 ## Introduction
 CoopGarms is a website built in Django using Python, JavaScript, CSS and HTML.
 This is a full B2C ecommerce Site for a fictional business.
 The business sells fashionable streetwear such as trainers, hoodies and tshirts.
 Shoppers can select one or more products and checkout in a simple payment system.
 If users choose to register and created a profile, they have the ability to save their address and payment details, as well as create a wishlist of products they would like to purchase and create reviews on those they have.

 The site provides role based permissions for users to interact with a central dataset.
-It includes user authentication, email validation, and Full CRUD functionality for Posts and User Profiles.
+It includes user authentication, email validation, and Full CRUD functionality for Products, Blogs and User Profiles.

 ![Logo](media/logo.png)